creepersguitar/CI-project4/README.md

 This section details the resubmission requirements and what i have done to fufil these.
 **1.1** this is saying add more UX design requirements.
     - Bite bait asked me to keep the UX simplistic as that is what their restaurants are.

+**3.1** Fix all bugs
+    - Fixed bug which does not make a page styled
+    -

 **6.3** This is saying to expand deployment part of readme
     - Expanded deployment part of readme file